|

 as a monastery of great piety & scholarship.

-dagoba atop another rock outcrop, which is even higher than Sithulpahuwa.
+takes us to a smaller dagoba atop another rock outcrop, which is even

-We will be trekking up a near vertical rock face with the help of
+higher than Situlpahuwa.
+We will be trekking up a near vertical rock

-rickety hand rail made of iron & tiny toe holds carved into the rock
+face with the help of rickety hand rail made of iron & tiny toe holds

-face.
-Once again we have a panoramic view of the national park
+carved into the rock face.
+Once again we have a panoramic view of the

 Elephants

-We have to return to temple where we park the car since elephants begin
+We have to return to temple where we park the car since elephants

-to roam around.
-The elephant lovers stay the night at the temple to view
+begin to roam around in the late afternoon.
+The elephant lovers stay the

-antics of elephants.
+night at the temple to view antics of elephants.

 Accommodation